dilqvl62/python-api-challenge/README.md

 ## Objectives
 This activity is broken down into two deliverables, WeatherPy and VacationPy.
 # Part 1: WeatherPy
 In this deliverable, you'll create a Python script to visualize the weather of over 500 cities of varying distances from the equator.
-You'll use the citipy Python libraryLinks to an external site., the OpenWeatherMap APILinks to an external site.,  to create a representative model of weather across cities.
+You'll use the [citipy Python library] (https://pypi.org/project/citipy/), [the OpenWeatherMap API](https://openweathermap.org/api),  to create a representative model of weather across cities.